Thomas Amoani

 What is your favourite part of economics?

 First, I LOVE Economics in general, but I super-duper love Macroeconomics.
-I like how this aspect of Economics builds theories and models that answer most of the questions about the major problems facing our world like unemployment, inflation, inequality, and achieving economic growth among others.
-I also enjoy the mathematical nature of economics in this aspect as well as the use of analytical diagrams to explain almost everything.
-However, I also believe in economic individualism so I can’t do without the knowledge of Microeconomics, especially Behavioural Economics.
+I like how this aspect of Economics builds theories and models that answer most of the questions about the major problems facing our world, like unemployment, inflation, inequality, and achieving economic growth, among others.
+I also enjoy the mathematical nature of economics in this aspect, as well as the use of analytical diagrams to explain almost everything.
+That said, I also believe in economic individualism, which means I can't fully appreciate the big picture without understanding the pieces that form it.
+That's where Microeconomics comes in, particularly Behavioural Economics, which explains why people make the choices they do.

 Is there anything you would do differently if you had the chance?

-I would like to get at least a Bachelor’s degree in Psychology, Pure Mathematics, Philosophy and Arts.
+I would like to get at least a Bachelor’s degree in either Philosophy, Psychology, Pure Mathematics, or Arts.